 I’m happy about this day.
 The Petersville Road is an experience.
 Another place that could have easily justified more time spent.
 Birdwise it was a bit slow.
-I imagine that 3-4 weeks ago it would have been very different, though I did get what I believe will be good photos of a Lincoln’s Sparrow and a White-winged Crossbill.
+I imagine that 3-4 weeks ago it would have been very different, though I got what I believe will be good photos of a Lincoln’s Sparrow and a White-Winged Crossbill.

-Once I started driving out, I moved things rapidly in the direction of Anchorage with no more ‘bird stops’.
+Once I started driving out, I moved things rapidly toward Anchorage with no more ‘bird stops’.
 I made about another 40 miles south on the Parks Highway and found myself a plate of food and a roof over my head … Wasilla, AK!!

 07/08/05: If its Friday, this must be Anchorage

 This morning I finalized my data recovery process and synchronized my two portable hard drives.
 I decided make a quick exit from Wasilla (a bedroom community for Anchorage) and headed to the ‘Big City’ for breakfast.
 The drive took most of an hour.
 The views of the mountains as I headed in were impressive.
 These rugged peaks seemed to rise straight skyward from the landscape below.
 I can only imagine the incredible tectonic forces that are at work to push them up in this manner.